The Top 14 Actions That Guarantee Career Success At An Accountancy Firm

 How do you prevent this?
 Make sure there is someone who can fill your shoes.
 Make it clear to your employer that if promoted, you are happy to train your successor.

-9 - Arrive or start early
+9 - Arrive early

 In 2010, Christoph Randler, a biologist from Harvard, discovered that early risers are more proactive than people who are their best in the evenings.

 Some of the most successful people on the planet get up early and start their days soon.
 It's much more comfortable than staying late every evening and better for you in the long run.

 Most senior partners will get in first and will generally recognise people who do the same.
 You are also more likely to see the influential people in the office in the mornings, allowing you to establish a relationship with them.